 - Avoiding sexual intercourse with people who are obviously infected with genital warts or show other symptoms

 - Having safe sex by using condoms will reduce the risk of HPV infection.
 Condoms also protect against HIV and genital herpes.

 - Quitting smoking

 In 2006, the FDA approved the first HPV vaccine, called Gardasil, for girls and women between ages 9 and 26.
-The vaccine helps prevent infection from the two HPV strains known to cause most cervical cancers and precancerous lesions.
+The vaccine helps prevent infection from the two HPV strains known to cause most cervical cancer and precancerous lesions called HPV-16 and HPV-18.
 The vaccine also prevents against two low-risk HPV strains that cause 90% of genital warts.
 In 2009, the FDA approved a second HPV vaccine, called Cervarix, for the prevention of cervical cancer in girls and women ages 10 to 25.
 These vaccines do not protect people who are already infected with HPV.
 Doctors still recommend regular Pap tests using the guidelines below for all women.
 Learn more about HPV vaccination for cervical cancer .